-- Jointly organize family group conferences (FGCs) along with MoSD for children in conflict with the law in Gaza including developing child individual care plans and Implementation of individual care plans for the targeted children benefited from family group conferences in Gaza and Gaza North.
+- With the Case Manager, jointly organize family group conferences (FGCs) along with MoSD for children in conflict with the law in Gaza including developing child individual care plans and Implementation of individual care plans for the targeted children benefited from family group conferences in Gaza and Gaza North.

-- Produce assessment report on the effectiveness of FGCs methodology in dealing with children in conflict with the law
+- Particpate in drafting assessment report on the effectiveness of FGCs methodology in dealing with children in conflict with the law

 - Assist in the development of new proposals for funding and advise on their technical soundness and financial feasibility.

 - Ensure compliance of the A2J Country Strategy as part of the Country Strategy of the Delegation.

 - Assist in timely and accurate delivery of information, analytical inputs and maintenance of an updated M&E framework per project.

 - Proper and regular documentation of all project activities in the Gaza Strip and monthly management of sources of verification.